stsxxx/MoDM/README.md

 ## Citation

-If this work is helpful, please kindly cite as:
+If this work is helpful, please cite as:

 ```bibtex
 @misc{xia2025modmefficientservingimage,